 Myth: Bluetooth is Reliable Up to 30 Meters

-The variable range is proof of Bluetooth’s versatility.
+The variable range is proof of the technology’s versatility.
 Unlike other wireless technologies, the wide spectrum of achievable and reliable distances gives developers tremendous flexibility to create solutions that meet the precise needs of their target use case.
-Check out other factors — such as receiver sensitivity, antenna gain, and PHY — that play a role in determining how far Bluetooth can go.
+Check out other factors — such as receiver sensitivity, antenna gain, and PHY — that play a role in determining how far Bluetooth range can go.

 Myth: Bluetooth Can’t Go Through Walls

 Think about when you’re trying to hear someone in the next room.
 The difference between the volume and clarity of what you can hear differs depending on what the walls are made of.
 You have an easier time hearing what’s on the other side of a sheetrock wall than you do if the wall is made of concrete.
 But, in either case, you can still hear a sound if it’s loud enough.
 The same idea can be applied to radio signals.

 Path loss reduces signal strength as it travels through the air.
 It occurs naturally and is impacted by environmental factors like walls, windows, and other obstacles that might deteriorate the signal.
 But radio waves can still pass through objects, even concrete walls and floors, meaning that a Bluetooth signal is not limited to the room you’re in.
 These barriers will have an impact on the overall range of the signal, but they don’t block it.